 - Preinstalled Apple apps (not bloatware, but could be resource-consuming)

 Now, let us show you how to remove bloatware manually and with a dedicated app.

 Language packs are something a few Mac users know about.
 These are localization files for a whole series of languages, most of which you will definitely never need.
 They are stored in the Content Package folders of your apps.

 There's a simple way to do it and a manual way.
-The simple way would be to get a bloatware remover like CleanMyMac 3, which finds and removes them together with other system junk you might have on your Mac.
-Simply download CleanMyMac, click on System Junk tab and run a scan.
-Then, in the results of the scan, check Language files and hit Clean.
+The simple way would be to get a bloatware remover like CleanMyMac X, which finds and removes them together with other system junk you might have on your Mac.
+Simply download the free version of CleanMyMac X, click on the System Junk tab, and run a scan.
+Then, in the results of the scan, check the Language files and hit Clean.

-You can also remove language files on your own, but it's way more complicated.
-You have to go into Contents folder of every app, and find Resources, and in there delete all language files manually.
-Problem is, you don't know for sure if an app even has language files and you'll have to look through each app one by one, so it's a hurdle.
+You can also remove language files, but it's way more complicated.
+You have to go into the Contents folder of every app and find Resources, and in there, delete all language files manually.
+The problem is that you don't know for sure if an app even has language files, and you'll have to look through each one, so it's a hurdle.
 Here are more details on manual removal of language packs.

 These can be of two kinds: the ones you know about and the ones you've never seen in your life, yet they are in your browsers.
-While not every extension uses lots of RAM, it's generally not advisable to keep a dozen on, unless you regularly use all of them.
-So make sure to go over extensions in your browsers and remove those you don't need.
+While not every extension uses lots of RAM, it's generally not advisable to keep a dozen on unless you regularly use all of them.
+Go over extensions in your browsers and remove those you don't need.

 The other kind is the sneaky extensions.
-They usually squeeze into your browser while you install some other app, as an unpleasant bonus.
+They usually squeeze into your browser while you install some other app as an unpleasant bonus.
 They can be a pain to remove and a pain to have.
-Plus, they can incorporate themselves into your browsers rather deep to collect info about your browsing.
+Plus, they can incorporate themselves into your browsers to collect information about your browsing.